 So, in light of this general lack of supporting evidence, why do people still rely on ultrasound as pest control device?
 I think possible reasons include: 1.
 The tendency to trust “experts” concerning subjects that are not familiar to us, 2.
 The wishful desire for ultrasound to work because of its ease of use and the fact it would be silent as far as human ears were concerned, 3.
 Ultrasound’s low cost and chemical-free solution, and 4.
 The belief that earlier technology can be superseded by newer technology.

 What should you do?
 I recommend that people save their money.
 But if you are determined to try ultrasonic devices out, don’t be surprised if your results are less than favorable.
 If you have positive results, I would love to hear from you.Stephen M. Vantassel, CWCP, ACE, is the owner of Wildlife Control Consultant, LLC.
 He helps people restore their balance with nature through publishing, training, consulting, and the internet.
-He has published numerous articles in trade and academic publications along with several books (http://kingsdivinity.academia.edu/StephenMVantassel).
+He has published numerous articles in trade and academic publications (http://kingsdivinity.academia.edu/StephenMVantassel) along with several books (https://wildlifecontrolconsultant.com/store-2/).
 He is a sought after speaker and trainer.
+If you would like to have Stephen speak at your event or use his consultation services, send an e-mail to email@example.com.
 Copyright All postings are the property of Stephen M. Vantassel and Wildlife Control Consultant, LLC.
 Text (not images) may be reprinted in non-profit publications provided that the author and website URL is included.
 If images wish to be used, explicit and written permission must be obtained from Wildlife Control Consultant, LLC.